NarvinSingh/js-babel-transform-import-extension/README.md

 ## Usage

-This plugin is meant to be used in a workflow where you write modern JavaScript using ES modules and want to be able to run your original code, as well as your transpiled code.
+Use this plugin in a workflow where you write modern JavaScript using ES modules and can run your original code, as well as your transpiled code.

-Since Node.js interprets files with the `.mjs` extension as ES modules and files with the `.js` as CommonJS modules, we have to use the `.mjs` extension if we want to run our original code.
-While we could include `"type": "module"` in `package.json` to make Node treat all files as ES modules and use only the `.js` extension, we wouldn't be able to run our transpiled code because `require` won't be defined in this case.
-We can't omit the file extension altogher in the import statement either, because Node doesn't infer file extensions for modules that are not built-in or installed (in the `node_modules` directory).
-This plugin helps you get around these issues.
+There are two ways to tell Node.js to treat files as ES modules:

+1. treat all files as ES modules by including `"type": "module"` in `package.json`
+2. treat individual files as ES modules by giving them the `mjs` extension

+If we went with the first option, we could give all of our files `js` extensions.
+However, we won't be able to run our transpiled code from within our package because those files will be considered ES modules and `require` will be `undefined`.

+We've already discussed why the second option doesn't work.

+Omitting the file extension entirely in the `import` statement to have Node resolve the file for us won't work either, because Node does not resolve `mjs` files if they are not installed (in the `node_modules` directory).

+So we have to resort to a plugin if we want to run both versions of our code from within their own package.

 Include the plugin in your `.baberc` file.
-The default mapping is to convert `.mjs` to `.js`.

 ```JSON
 {